spollard/josh-works.github.io/_posts/2020-08-07-how-to-write-a-letter-of-recommendation-for-yourself.md

 ```
 Hi there,

-I met {Josh} {a few months ago} because {he and I crossed paths
+I met {Zaniyah} {a few months ago} because {she and I crossed paths
 at a local Ruby meetup}.

-I wish I could hire him myself, but don't have the budget and work
+I wish I could hire her myself, but don't have the budget and work
-lined up to utilize him to his full potential.
+lined up to utilize her to his full potential.

 # add a punchy positive story
-When he started at {company}, one of the first things he did was
+When she started at {company}, one of the first things she did was
 make many updates to our onboarding documentation.

 It was rather out-of-date, and the team hadn't had new hires in a
 while.

-Any time he ran into friction or trouble, he would hunt down the
+Any time she ran into friction or trouble, she would hunt down the
 answer, and immediately update the documentation so the next
 person would have a smoother process.

-Sure enough, the next hire spent half the time he did getting
+Sure enough, the next hire spent half the time she did getting
 up and running.

-He brings a similar attention to detail and thoughtfullness about
+She brings a similar attention to detail and thoughtfullness about
-"the next person" to all of the work that he does.
+"the next person" to all of the work that she does.

 # `An offer to provide evidence` is functionally the same as
 # `evidence`, so:
 I'd be happy to answer any follow-up questions you might have
-about Josh.
+about Zaniyah.
 Feel free to email me at `email`

 Sincerely,
 - Boss's name, Title, Company